ktonon/two-medium-model/README.md

 The electron and positron arise when a high-frequency LCM wave becomes opaque to the GCM and collapses into two helical standing-wave modes.
-But under certain extreme conditions---particularly in regions where the **ambient LCM density is already high**---the lag-mode structure behaves in a qualitatively different way.
+But under certain extreme conditions—particularly in regions where the **ambient LCM density is already high**—the lag-mode structure behaves in a qualitatively different way.
 It does not merely stabilize as a positron.
 Instead, it undergoes a **secondary collapse** into a much more compact standing wave: the proton.